vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 Then in MBh 62, SP 39–40 (BrP 36.36cd–39ab), LiP 40–41 and MKh 111– 112ab Brahmā sees what Siva’s game is and starts praising him.
 Of the five ´ ślokas that follow in SP 41–45 (BrP 36.39cd–44ab) and LiP 42cd–47, in which Brahmā reveals Siva’s true nature and coaxes him into undoing his spell, the ´ MKh has retained only one (112cd–113ab), while the Northern Recension of the MBh includes three different, though appropriate verses after 62, relegated to the apparatus by the editors.
 The effect of this is that according to the text of the Critical Edition the gods never are informed about the true nature of the child, which again makes it unlikely that, in spite of that, they suddenly are able to satisfy (prasādayāmāsur) Umā and Rudra in v.
 63.

 The next passage, SP 46–47 (BrP 36.44cd–45) and LiP 48–49, has also been transmitted incompletely in the MKh (113cd–114).
 The equivalent of SP 46 and LiP 48, in which Brahmā turns to the gods, has been omitted, as a re sult of which the text has become unintelligible as it is no longer clear who are addressed.
-The corruption may have had its starting point, however, in the alternative sandhi m¯uḍhā stha for m¯uḍhāh. stha (SP 13.47a), which we find in the SP manuscript S2 and the Veṅkat.eśvara edition of Liṅgapurāṇa.
-Al though Kātyāyana ad Pāṇini 8.3.36 allows the elision of the final s before a sibilant followed by a voiceless occlusive and this practice is found regularly in manuscripts, 33 the loss of the hiatus between m¯uḍhā and stha in handwriting (reflected in the Veṅkat.eśvara edition of the Liṅgapurāṇa) may have caused that the verbal second plural indicative (‘you are fools’) was no longer under stood, which gave rise to the nominal m¯uḍhās tu (A1, A3) and m¯uḍhāś ca in
+The corruption may have had its starting point, however, in the alternative sandhi mūḍhā stha for mūḍhāh. stha (SP 13.47a), which we find in the SP manuscript S2 and the Veṅkat.eśvara edition of Liṅgapurāṇa.
+Al though Kātyāyana ad Pāṇini 8.3.36 allows the elision of the final s before a sibilant followed by a voiceless occlusive and this practice is found regularly in manuscripts, 33 the loss of the hiatus between mūḍhā and stha in handwriting (reflected in the Veṅkat.eśvara edition of the Liṅgapurāṇa) may have caused that the verbal second plural indicative (‘you are fools’) was no longer under stood, which gave rise to the nominal mūḍhās tu (A1, A3) and mūḍhāś ca in

 to the episode under the discussion, since the same verse praises him also as pus.ṇo danta harāya and bhaganetranipātāya (SP 14.9 = BrP 37.9).
 In SP 32.116 Devī is praised as vis.ṇukeśāpahartrī.
 The SP apparently refers again to Vis.ṇu’s baldness when it praises Siva as ´ śipivis.t.akr.te vis.ṇor.
 About the term śipivis.t.a we remarked in the annotation ad loc.
 (SP II B, 45):

-The surprising fate of Vis.ṇu is actually modelled on a Vedic reference, as in the case of Bhaga and P¯us.an, though in this case the reference is a much more dubious one.
+The surprising fate of Vis.ṇu is actually modelled on a Vedic reference, as in the case of Bhaga and Pūs.an, though in this case the reference is a much more dubious one.
 It appears that one interpretation of the obscure Vedic epithet Sipivis ´ .t.a—applied to Vis.ṇu in R. V 7.99.7 and especially R. V 7.100.5–7—understands the word as meaning ‘bald’.

 For references to alternative interpretations of the Vedic word see our annotation ad SP 32.55.